-Students will also be supported throughout their KS3 and KS4 journey with weekly Physical Education lessons and 1 lesson every 2 weeks in PSHE and RE.
+Students continue to be supported throughout their KS4 journey with weekly Physical Education lessons and 1 lesson every 2 weeks in PSHE and RE.

 WHY STUDY ENGLISH LANGUAGE?

 Language is all around us and it is something we use every day.